muhammadfarooq85/AI-Dental-Copilot/backend/README.md

-# Oral Cancer Detection Backend
+# AI Dental Copilot Backend

 A FastAPI-based backend service for oral cancer detection, questionnaire analysis, and intelligent dentist recommendations using LangChain agents and SerpAPI.